tllvvv/lz4-sgori/doc/API.md

 For I/O, iterators can be created and modified before calling the function and are changed at runtime to contain current position after the function is called.
 Compression requires additional 1KB of working memory on top of existing 16KB, the exact size is in macro `LZ4E_MEM_COMPRESS`.

+Described signatures and macros can be found at [lz4e.h](../lz4e/include/lz4e.h).